- Home

 Infection

-The biggest risk of infection after surgery is at the wound site, but infection can also occur in the chest, in the urine, and around the catheter site.
-There are some simple ways to prevent infections.
-Sometimes the doctor will prescribe medicine before surgery (prophylactic antibiotics).
-You will be checked for signs of infection, such as tenderness, redness or swelling around the wound or a discharge from the wound, cloudy urine, cough, shortness of breath and chest pain.
+The biggest risk of infection after surgery is at the wound site, but infection can also occur in the chest, in the urinary tract, and around the catheter site.
+Sometimes the doctor will prescribe medicine before surgery to prevent infection (prophylactic antibiotics).

 Bleeding

 Bleeding can happen inside the body (internally) or outside the body (externally).
 Internal bleeding can occur if a blood vessel breaks free after surgery, and external bleeding can occur if a wound opens up.
 Your medical team will manage any bleeding after surgery.
-This could include giving you a blood transfusion or further surgery to stop the bleeding.
+This could include giving you a blood transfusion, further surgery to stop the bleeding, or an iron infusion to help restore haemoglobin levels in the blood.

 Blood clots or DVT